 AODA reference: IASR section 80.48

-Deadline and status: January 1, 2010 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: The City procedure on temporary service disruptions outlines when a notice is required, how to provide the notice and what is included in the notice.